 This can be very helpful for someone who conducts competitive research or for someone who wants to see how a page is compared to another.
-The learning curve here is very short, and users can experience value right away.Something worth mentioning is that the chrome extension has thousands of users, many of which probably end up using the main product which is SEMrush.
+The learning curve here is very short, and users can experience value right away which reinforces the GTM Strategy for an existing product or a product launch.Something worth mentioning is that the chrome extension has thousands of users, many of which probably end up using the main product which is SEMrush.

 Chapter 4: Final Thoughts

 PLMs are not just another way to acquire new target markets at scale.
 We’ve passed from marketing and sales qualification to product qualification, and in that context, SaaS companies have to find ways to qualify their target customers, engage them with their primary and sub-products and help them get value out of the product in a timely manner.

 Using a go-to-market strategy, SaaS companies need to find new product qualification methods.